-Information about the client’s issue or matter
+1. Information about the new client’s issue or matter

-First and foremost, the welcome package should include a copy of your signed engagement agreement, which governs your relationship.
+First, the welcome package should include a copy of your signed engagement agreement, which governs your relationship.
 This is a document both you and the client may need to refer back to from time to time during the engagement.

 Good client service means ensuring clients understand your policies and procedures, and you make it easy for them to pay your bills.
 In addition to the formal engagement agreement, provide your clients with a copy of your billing policies and guidelines.
 If you accept credit cards, include a credit card authorization form.

-Provide new clients with a ‘roadmap’ to their case in the form of a timeline, process outline or flow chart that details the stages the client’s case must go through in order to reach its conclusion.
+Provide new clients with a roadmap to their case in the form of a timeline, process outline or flow chart that details the stages the client’s case must go through in order to reach its conclusion.

 Many clients have similar questions and concerns during their matter.
 Provide them with answers to frequently asked questions and a glossary of terms they may encounter during the engagement.